ApolloW1/ESE514-lab2-writeup/README.md

 7. What role does the pioasm “assembler” play in the example, and how does this interact with CMake?

-    It convert pioasm to bytes for low level hardware to control the PIO.
+    It convert pioasm file to bytes for low level hardware to control the PIO.
 Instruction pico_generate_pio_header() in CMake file invokes the assembler.

 ## 3.3: Photos or scans of your annotated code printouts.
 https://github.com/ApolloW1/ESE514-lab2-writeup/blob/main/ws2812.c.pdf